Traditional Plant-Based Cooking

 • 1 pinch salt

-• 60 gram apple sauce [smooth] or apple puree
+• 60 grams apple sauce [smooth] or apple puree

 • 75 mililitres vegetable oil [such as rapeseed/sunflower]

-• 5 tablespoon soya milk [or your usual milk]
+• 5 tablespoons milk [we use soya or oat milk but you can use your usual milk]

-• 100 gram fruit jam [such as strawberry/raspberry]
+• 100 grams fruit jam [such as strawberry or raspberry]

 Instructions